LearnCodeWeb/multi-files-upload-and-image-resizer/README.md

 ```

 ### Remember:
-post max size should be grater than upload max filesize.
+post max size should be greater than upload max filesize.